 So where’s the best place to start?
 Your customers.
-Talking to them, relating to them and being obsessive about the problems you’re helping them to tackle – and the positive impact it’s having on them and the people around them.
+Talking to them, relating to them and being obsessive about the problems you’re helping them to tackle – and the positive impact on them and the people around them.

 Then it’s about having the conviction to build your core positioning and messaging around these stories.

 When you pull all this together in a deliberate way, it allows your audience to start identifying and associating each piece of your company with you.
-It strengthens your brand identity and gives you consistency.
+It strengthens your cybersecurity brand identity and gives you consistency.

 In cybersecurity, visual language is where a lot of firms end up falling down a giant homogenous hole.
 These dark webs of data, server rooms, padlocks and mysterious code seem to be what we’ve decided cybersecurity must look like if we’re to attempt to visualise it:

 Cybersecurity is largely invisible.
 Its products may have interfaces, but they aren’t tangible, physical objects like a car or a pair of sneakers.
-So visualising it can be challenging – but there’s really no need to conform to the bleak and fear-inducing concepts above.
+So visualising it can be challenging – but there’s no need to conform to the bleak and fear-inducing concepts above.

 I truly feel that cybersecurity deserves a visual language that represents the hope, trust and optimism that binds the people who work within it.